 Deep tissue oscillation therapy is a type of non-invasive electrotherapy.
 It uses a low-frequency, low-intensity pulsed electrostatic field (5–250 Hz) to create gentle, rhythmic vibrations deep within tissues — up to 8 cm — to reduce pain, inflammation, and edema while accelerating healing.

 Mechanism.
-It works via an electrostatic field created between the therapist’s hands (using vinyl gloves) and the patient, who holds a titanium grounding bar.
+It works via an electrostatic field created between the therapist’s hands (using vinyl gloves) and the client, who holds a titanium grounding bar.
 The tissue is attracted and released 5–250 times per second, acting on muscles, blood vessels, and connective tissue.

 Unique Action.
 Unlike traditional electrotherapy that stimulates muscles/nerves, it uses electrostatic attraction to move tissue internally, breaking down fibrosis, draining lymphatic fluid, and reducing swelling.